Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 - Customizable options: You can literally design your LiveTrafficFeed widget from background colors and text colors to match your brand from scratch.

-- Different widget types — LiveTrafficFeed provides different widget types such as IP widget that shows the IP address, browser, country, and the OS of the visitor, Website hits counter, Flags counter, etc.
+- Different widget types — LiveTrafficFeed provides different widget types, such as the IP widget that shows the IP address, browser, country, and the OS of the visitor, Website hits counter, Flags counter, etc.

 Also, the Live visitor maps widget is another tool offered by LiveTrafficFeed.
 Click here to visit LiveTrafficFeed to create your website traffic tracker.